 After ten months of praying together, learning about their community, holding monthly worship services, recruiting other team members, and doing planning and development, this team launched Church of the Cross on September 12, 2004.
 By that time, the Lord had miraculously provided a permanent space in Hopkins, where the church continues to meet to this day.

 From the day Church of the Cross first formed, it has desired to be a church that helps plant new churches.
-It has planted one daughter church—Church of the Redeemer in Saint Paul—and hopes to plant others in the future.
+It has planted two daughter churches—Church of the Redeemer in Saint Paul—and Restoration Anglican in South Minneapolis.
 In the spring of 2012, Church of the Cross transferred its affiliation from the Anglican Mission to the Anglican Church in North America, and, with Church of the Redeemer, is currently part of the Minnesota Deanery of the newly formed Diocese of the Upper Midwest.

 In many ways, being Anglican is about connection.
 We follow a written liturgy (consisting of various prayers, elements of worship, and an ancient creed) so that we are connected not only to the rich, vibrant history of the Church’s worship and devotional life, but also to thousands of churches and millions of Christians around the world, who also follow, with a few differences, such a liturgy.
 We are further connected to many of these churches through the common leadership and shared beliefs of the worldwide Anglican Communion, by way of the Anglican Church in North America.
 Of course, ultimately, being Anglican is about being connected to God—to know Jesus and to make him known throughout the world—and we do this while honoring our connections to our past and following God into the future.